 Development of the Internship Programme

-After three successful years in Serbia, the Internship Programme was expanded to include Albania, Bosnia and Herzegovina, Croatia and Macedonia in 2007.
+After three successful years in Serbia, the Internship Programme was expanded to include Albania, Bosnia and Herzegovina, Croatia and North Macedonia in 2007.
 A bilateral project with a maximum of 25 participants per year became a regional project with five participating countries.
 The number of internships to be awarded increased up to 50.
 In the course of the second expansion to include Kosovo and Montenegro in 2009, the number of internships was increased to 60.
 Since 2017, up to 75 scholarship holders participate in the Programme annually.

 Over the past 15 years, the Internship Programme became a best-practice example of a regional Public Private Partnership Programme, covering education, economic development and regional reconciliation.
 Since its foundation in 2003, more than 200 leading German companies have participated in the Programme and have provided internships for more than 700 scholarship.